shash3061/MNIST_CNN/README.md

 # MNIST_CNN

-Using CNN to train MNIST
+Using Convolutional Neural Networks to train MNIST.